 The child was greatly frightened and did not speak for four hours after the attack.
-He was also taken to the hospital, where he thought he might die, but he fully recovered physically in 8 days.
-Unfortunately, despite his physical wounds healing quickly, his mental state was greatly affected and he suffered emotionally.
-One newspaper reported:
+He was also taken to the hospital and there were worried that he might die, but he fully recovered in eight days.
+Unfortunately, despite his physical wounds healing quickly, his mental state was greatly affected, and he suffered emotionally.
+The Bath Chronicle and Weekly Gazette reported:

 “When he came home from the hospital he was placed in a bed with his little brother, but had to be removed in consequence of turning upon him and biting him as if he were a tiger.
 His mother removed him to her own bed, where he acted in the same way towards her, calling out, at the same time ‘The tiger!
 The tiger!’
 At school he also conducted himself in a strange manner, and appeared to labour under an apprehension that he was exposed to some danger.”

-Because of the tiger’s attack, Jamrach was brought to trial.
-One newspaper printed the results:
+Because of the tiger’s attack, Charles Jamrach was brought to trial.
+The Bath Chronicle and Weekly Gazette reported the following:

 “Lord Campbell said the simple question was whether the sum of £10 paid into Court by the defendant was a sufficient compensation for the injury sustained by the child.
 There was no imputation upon Mr. Jamrach, who behaved with great courage on the occasion in grappling with the tiger.
 The jury conferred together and returned a verdict for the plaintiff — damages £60 being £50 more than had been paid into Court.”

-After the incident, Jamrach sold the Bengal tiger for £300 to George Wombwell, a famous menagerie exhibitor in Regency and early Victorian Britain who founded Wombwell’s Traveling Menagerie.
-He then exhibited the tiger throughout England and thanks to exaggerated reports was able to claim it was “the tiger that had eaten a boy alive in Ratcliff-highway.”
+After the incident, Charles Jamrach sold the Bengal tiger for £300 to George Wombwell, a famous menagerie exhibitor in Regency and early Victorian Britain.
+He founded Wombwell’s Traveling Menagerie and toured some of the same cities as Madame Tussaud did with her waxworks.
+Wombell exhibited the tiger he purchased from Jamrach throughout England and thanks to exaggerated reports Wombell was able to claim it was “the tiger that had eaten a boy alive in Ratcliff-highway.”